 This Burr Ridge basement measures more than 2,400 square feet (SF) and the chosen tile to be installed was 6 by 39 inch wood-look Capella Ash porcelain tile.
 The tile imitates the gray-ish look and color variety of very old wood seen on the outside of barns or other very old wooden structures exposed to weather.

-Differences between the 2 pictures below are due to a combination of light amount, camera angle and how wet/dry the floor was when the picture was taken.
-The stone seen around the 9 ft. high fireplace walls, came from The Tile Shop and the same is true for the white marble around the opening of the fireplace.
+Differences between the 2 pictures below are due to a combination of light, camera angle and how wet/dry the floor was when the picture was taken.
+The stone seen around the 9 ft. high fireplace walls came from The Tile Shop and the same goes for the white marble around the opening of the fireplace.